 FullStory records the user interface (UI).
 The only method FullStory uses for recording the UI is by tracking the DOM structure and any changes to it.
 This means the recording script sends changes to the DOM structure to FullStory's servers, along with raw input events and metadata.

 Element exclusion, therefore, operates at the DOM level.
 This means:

 Excluded elements never leave your users' browsers or touch FullStory's servers.

 All excluded elements are processed locally in the user's browser.
 When changes to the DOM structure are sent to FullStory's servers, excluded elements are left out.

-Relatedly, some raw input events (e.g., key and click events) are also redacted when they relate to an excluded element.
+Relatedly, some raw input events (e.g. click events) are also redacted when they relate to an excluded element.